 - Revolutionary Girl Utena lives on Deconstruction and Post Modernism.
 For a series about a girl who wants to be a prince, one wouldn't expect the catchphrase to be "absolute destiny apocalypse."
 Classical piano music coexists with children singing what sounds like Megadeth in Japanese.
 A group of shadow girls acts as a Greek Chorus to explain the plot to drum music Once an Episode (or go off on tangents about UFOs), but eventually they interact with the cast — and when they do, it's a Wham Episode.
 Utena is a deconstruction of the Shoujo Genre as a whole, in much the same way as Evangelion is for Shōnen Genre.

 - The entire Pretty Cure Franchise goes a different route from other series by having the characters go along with the craziness instead of having the tropes be deconstructed.

 - Hunter × Hunter pays tribute to many Shōnen tropes and character archetypes, especially ones from Dragon Ball, and often subverts and examines them in a realistic manner that sometimes brings their darker implications to light.

-- Baccano! has the conversations between Carol and Gustav St. Germain in the anime, regarding which character is the main protagonist and why the series doesn't have a conclusive ending.
+- In the Baccano! anime Gustav St. Germain and his assistant Carol have conversations about which character is the main protagonist and why the series doesn't have a conclusive ending.
 The anime tells the story in a completely non-chronological order and invites the audience to put all the pieces together, in contrast to the books, which are slightly more linear.

 - René Magritte's famous painting of a pipe, with the words "This is not a pipe" written eloquently in French.